ArteryTek/AT32WB415_Firmware_Library/project/at_start_wb415/examples/spi/fullduplex_polling/readme.txt

   */

-  this demo is based on the at-start board, in this demo, shows how to use fullduplex mode transfer data by polling mode.because of at32wb415 have only one spi,so this demo will show two at_start board communite.and the pa5 pin used to synchronize the master and slave. the pins connect as follow:
+  this demo is based on the at-start board, in this demo, shows how to use fullduplex mode transfer data by polling mode.because of there is only one spi, so this demo will show two at_start board communite.and the pa5 pin used to synchronize the master and slave. the pins connect as follow:
   - board1(MASTER)        board2(SLAVE)